Lucius D. Clay: Treatment of Nazis during governorship

 Clay was responsible for the controversial commuting of some death sentences, such as convicted Nazi war criminals Erwin Metz and his superior, Hauptmann Ludwig Merz.
-Metz and Merz were two notorious figures of the Berga concentration camp in which 350 U.S. POWs were beaten, tortured, starved, and forced to work for the German government during World War II.
+Metz and Merz were two notorious figures of the Berga concentration camp in which 350 U.S. POWs had been beaten, tortured, starved, and forced to work for the German government during World War II.
 The soldiers were singled out for looking or sounding Jewish.
 At least 70 U.S. POWs soldiers died in the camp and on a death march near the end of the war.
-West Germany was then considered strategically vital in the Cold War developing between the West and the East.
-Releasing the offenders early had the intended effect of boosting German public opinion towards the United States.
+The commutation was partly due to the military botching the case.
+Prosecutors did not summon a single witness, despite dozens of witnesses saying they were willing to testify.

-Clay also reduced the sentence of Ilse Koch, the "Beast of Buchenwald," who had been convicted of murder at the Nuremberg trials and who had infamously been accused of having gloves and lampshades made from prisoners' skin.
-Clay later said he commuted Koch's sentence since none of the documents about Koch included any evidence of her actually committing murder.
+Clay also reduced the sentence of Ilse Koch, the "Beast of Buchenwald", who had been convicted of murder at the Nuremberg trials, and who had been accused of having gloves and lampshades made from prisoners' skin.
+Clay later said he commuted Koch's sentence since none of the documents about Koch actually mentioned the fact or included any evidence of her committing murder.
 The reductions in sentences were based on the hasty convictions of some Buchenwald personnel following the end of the war.
 Evidence was sometimes questionable, and many witnesses claimed to have been beaten by Allied interrogators.
 Clay confirmed several death sentences as valid, commuted several, and had some like Koch released after they had served a reduced sentence because of questionable evidence.
 Under the pressure of public opinion, Koch was rearrested in 1949, tried before a West German court, and, on 15 January 1951, sentenced to life imprisonment.

-In late 1948, Clay admitted that he did not enjoy, in his position as Military Governor, having to regularly "sign many death warrants and to approve many life imprisonments."
-Nevertheless, he was still willing to approve death sentences.
-Over objections of the German Catholic priests, Clay permitted the executions of over 100 Nazi war criminals between November 1948 and March 1949, after a blanket stay of execution was lifted.
-He also approved nearly all of the initial sentences from the Subsequent Nuremberg trials.